Wednesday, October 25, 2023

 Still while verse 14 can be interpreted as having that limited scale I'm inclined to think it's not.
 That word translated world is a particularly fancy Greek word for Household.
 While Greco-Romans did use if for the Imperium like in Luke 2:1's account of the Census decree.
 I think Jesus means the Household of Adam, since Son of Man is the title for Himself that He likes to use when describing The Parousia.

 Preterists will then try to prove this was fulfilled in the first century by taking certain things Paul said in Romans and Colossians out of context.
 Paul is talking about what the mission of The Church during the Age of Grace is, in context he clearly does not see that mission as actually already accomplished or he wouldn't still be doing what he's doing.
-When Preterists "Proof Text" like this it's just like the worst Futurist bad understanding of the concept of using Scripture to Interpret Scripture, just cause those verses use similar language doesn't mean they solve each other.
+When Preterists "Proof Text" like this it's just like the worst Futurist bad understanding of the concept of using Scripture to Interpret Scripture, just cause two verses use similar language doesn't mean they solve each other.

 Now as a reminder I am a type of preterist now, but a partial one and unconventionally even among those.
 Luke is talking about 70 AD a lot, but Revelation was written later.